 His resignation from Excalibur was unexpected and not without controversy.
 He resigned on the eve of what became known as the “Skillern Fix” – a clandestine attempt by Excalibur to extend its operations into the Free Radicals through a clever series of false solo operators and Free Companies.
 The name of the operation comes from Vice President Legal Ansul Skillern, and while it is public knowledge Haro was not invovled in the action, it is widely rumored Haro knew of it, and might have assisted in some of its logistics.
 Skillern killed himself on the eve of the trial, and fallout from the “Fix” sent several junior members to prison for a decade, while all senior members of the plot were exonerated.

-Haro went solo for several years, founding a private exploration/hauling firm “LFC-Lothrain Free Company”.
+Haro went solo for several years, founding a private exploration/hauling firm “Lothrain Free Company (LFC)”.
 Several substantial strikes let him buy his first ship, LFC-201 “Rockhound” outright.
 Without debt and a solid independent reputation, he engaged several more prospectors and pilots, building a fleet of three Type-S “Seeker” Mining Shuttles, and a single K-1 DropShuttle.
 He soon began looking for something else to accomplish, when the opportunity to rebuild “The Factory”, and make something more of himself arrived.
-He employed his company as the basis for managing the station, and began a new chapter in his history.
+He employed his LFC company as the basis for managing the station, and began a new chapter in his history.

-In the years since, he has carefully managed the limited resources available to him and his family of managers, pilots and workers, and has kept the station afloat through dedication to his calling as station manager.
-He and his are, perhaps more than most civilians not associated with the military, very loyal and Dingoes through and through.
+In the years since, he has carefully managed the limited resources available to him and his family of managers, pilots and technicians, and has kept the station afloat through dedication to his calling as senior station manager.
+He and his are, perhaps more than most civilians not associated with the military, very loyal and considered Dingoes through and through.